 6835 1128 | nassimhill.com.sg

-If you’re feeling in the mood for a breakfast place with local eats, drop by Toast Box where a range of traditional dishes are served for breakfast.
-Must-tries include the Peanut Butter Thick Toast, Traditional Toast, Laksa and Curry Chicken.
-Also, don’t forget to pair your meal with a signature traditional Nanyang Kopi.
+If you’re feeling in the mood for a breakfast place with local eats, drop by Toast Box.
+This chain restaurant serves a range of traditional dishes for breakfast.
+Must-tries include the Peanut Butter Thick Toast, Traditional Toast, Laksa and also the Curry Chicken.
+Finally, don’t forget to pair your meal with a signature traditional Nanyang Kopi.

 Multiple outlets islandwide